 FCPS respects students’ rights to express themselves in the way they dress.
 It is important, however, that their appearance is appropriate for a school setting.
 Discussion about dress code violations shall be held privately and maintain the dignity of the student.
 Clothing and accessories should not:

-- Clothing with improper language or images
+- Display vulgar, discriminatory, or obscene language or images

 Tennis shoes or shoes with rubber soles are necessary for physical education classes and active recess play.
 Open-toed shoes and “Crocs” are highly discouraged.

 FCPS does not assume responsibility for the personal property of students and does not purchase insurance for their property.
 We urge parents and students to consider the type and value of property taken to school.
 Students may have cell phones, but they must be turned off and in their backpacks once on the bus or school grounds, or at school-sponsored activities during or after school hours.
 If students are observed using cell phones on school grounds, the phones may be given to the office for family pick up.

 Please put your children’s names on all of their belongings; especially coats, backpacks, lunch boxes, and water bottles!